UPDATE | Dec. 2, 2025 — Robert Dear died of congestive heart failure, fluid overload and hypoxemia, according to the Federal Bureau of Prisons.

 COLORADO SPRINGS, Colo. — The man who was charged with killing three people and wounding several others at a Planned Parenthood in Colorado Springs in 2015, but has been repeatedly found incompetent, has died in federal custody.

 According to Federal Bureau of Prisons, Robert L. Dear died on Nov.
 22, 2025 at U.S. Medical Center for Federal Prisoners Springfield in Missouri.
-His cause of death will be released by a medical examiner.
+In a statement, a spokesperson said Dear's death appears to be related to natural causes at this time.

 Dear, 67, never faced a jury in connection with the shooting because doctors always found him incompetent to stand trial.
 He was previously diagnosed with a delusional disorder.
 His case had been in limbo since his arrest.

-Watch Denver7's breaking news report in the video below.
+Watch Denver7's report on Robert Dear's death in the video below.

 This case began on Nov.
 27, 2015.